arielhr1987/leira-letter-avatar/README.txt

 * Added YITH WooCommerce Advanced Reviews compatibility

 = 1.2.1 =
-* Fixed incorrect avatar size issue
+* Fixed an incorrect avatar size issue
 * Improved BuddyPress compatibility

 = 1.2.0 =
 * Added compatibility with Ultimate Member and wpDiscuz
 * Support for Russian characters
 * Option to use Gravatar if available
-* Added "Rate us" link in admin footer
+* Added "Rate us" link in the admin footer
 * Code refactoring and bug fixes

 = 1.1.0 =